Skip to content

 03 Check guardrailsBlock destructive operations and reject requests outside the demo's safe scope.

-04 Execute read-onlyRun against fictional local CSV data through constrained connector logic.
+04 Execute read-onlyRun against fictionalized local CSV data through constrained connector logic.

 05 Synthesize and show workReturn a structured BI response with reviewer-visible decision trails.